nelson-lang/nelson-gitbook/markdown/en/mpi/README.md

 It enables Nelson programs to run efficiently on distributed-memory systems and clusters.

+Note: MPI support is not available on Windows on ARM64 (woa64) architecture.

 ## Functions

 - [MPI_Allreduce](MPI_Allreduce.md) - Combines values from all processes and distributes the result back to all processes.